 Fish with Lemon-Parsley Relish

 Lemon, parsley, and capers are a traditional combination for fish.
+Here, an herb and citrus sauce adds zest to skillet-steamed fish fillets.
 Using lemon segments in addition to lemon juice gives the relish texture.

 - 1 lemon

 - 2 teaspoons rinsed and chopped capers (optional)

 - 2 bags (10 ounces each) spinach, thick stems removed